harikt/harikt.github.com/source/_posts/2015-01-21-conduit-middleware-for-php.markdown

 ---
 layout: post
-title: "Conduit:Middleware for PHP"
+title: "Conduit : The Middleware for PHP"
 date: 2015-01-21 12:12:32 +0530
 comments: true
-categories: [middleware, framework]
+categories: [middleware, framework, conduit]
 ---

 Long back, I happened to talk with [Beau Simensen](https://beau.io/) about [stackphp](http://stackphp.com/) on #auraphp channel.
 It was hard for me to digest when I noticed it need `symfony/http-kernel` and its dependencies.